unahouExosite/docs/portals/README.md

 Create a user.

 * Non-admin and admin users can create a new account
-* A new account will only be created, if settings are as followed:
-    * Creating user with header containing X-User-Agent.
-        * Moderate New User Signup is set to **OFF** from admin/moderate page.
+* To create a new user, Moderate New User Signup must be set to **OFF** from admin/moderate page.
+* Depending on the request, an activation email may be sent to the user
-        * Set a default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
+    * To send an activation email, include the `X-User-Agent` header.
+This also requires some extra configuration.
+A default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
 ![Find Default Portal Setting](images/find_default_portal_setting.png)
-    * Creating user with header not containing X-User-Agent.
-        * Moderate New User Signup is set to **OFF** from admin/moderate page.
-* When user is created with header contains X-User-Agent, an activation email is sent to the specified address.
+    * To not send an activation email, omit the `X-User-Agent` header.

 ##### Permissions